ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

     - bug_writeup
 ---
 <head>
-	<title>Discord Bot | Stored XSS -> Persistent Server Takeover  </title>
+	<title>Altdentifier Discord Bot | Stored XSS -> Persistent Server Takeover </title>
 </head>

 # i.
 Introduction

 I've previously written about the dangers of third party plugins for software.
-While browsing random coding forums one night, I've found that I particulary enjoyed and decided to enroll in their Discord.
-When I joined the Discord, I noticed that a Discord Bot by the name of AltIdentifier would message you, forcing you to connect your account with another website such as Steam, Twitter, Youtube, etc in order to prove you're not a bot or an alt ban evading.
+While browsing random coding forums one night, I've found one that I particulary enjoyed and decided to enroll on their Discord server.
+When I joined the Discord, I noticed that a Discord Bot by the name of `AltIdentifier` would message you, forcing you to connect your account with another website such as Steam, Twitter, Youtube, etc in order to prove you're not a bot or an alternate account which ban evading.

 As of when I'm writing this article (3/19/2020), `Altdentifier` is used by 23,864 Servers and over 6 million users: